Prednisone and other corticosteroids

 Weigh the benefits and risks of corticosteroids, such as prednisone, when choosing a medication.

 Corticosteroid drugs — including cortisone, hydrocortisone and prednisone — are useful in treating many conditions, such as rashes, lupus and asthma.
 But these drugs also carry a risk of serious side effects.
 Working with your doctor, you can take steps to reduce these side effects so that the benefits of corticosteroid treatment outweigh the risks.

 How do corticosteroids work?

 Corticosteroids mimic the effects of hormones your body produces naturally in your adrenal glands, which are small glands that sit on top of your kidneys.
 When prescribed in doses that exceed your body's usual levels, corticosteroids suppress inflammation.
 This can reduce the signs and symptoms of inflammatory conditions, such as arthritis and asthma.

 Corticosteroids also suppress your immune system, which can help control conditions in which your immune system mistakenly attacks its own tissues.

 How are corticosteroids used?

-Corticosteroid medications are used to treat rheumatoid arthritis, lupus, asthma, allergies and many other conditions.
-They also treat conditions such as Addison's disease, in which the adrenal glands don't produce enough steroids, and help prevent organ rejection in transplant recipients.
+Corticosteroid drugs are used to treat rheumatoid arthritis, lupus, asthma, allergies and many other conditions.
+They also treat Addison's disease, a condition where the adrenal glands aren't able to produce even the minimum amount of corticosteroid that the body needs.
+And these drugs also help suppress the immune system in order to prevent organ rejection in transplant recipients.

 You can take corticosteroids: